Solenoidal attractors with bounded combinatorics are shy: Introduction.

 The study of the renormalization operator has a long history.
 It was first discovered in the unimodal case by Feigenbaum \cite{fei1}\cite{fei2} and Coullet and Tresser \cite{ct}.
 They conjectured that the period-doubling renormalization operator has a unique fixed point in a space of quadratic unimodal maps, that this fixed point is hyperbolic and its codimension one stable manifold contains all Feigenbaum maps.
 Such conjectures could explain certain intriguing universal features of the bifurcation diagram of families of unimodal maps.
 The existence and hyperbolicity of such fixed point was proven by Lanford \cite{lanford}.
 Such conjectures were later extended for arbitrary bounded combinatorial types, when the fixed point need to be replaced by an omega-limit set that is hyperbolic (see Derrida, Gervois and Pomeau \cite{dgp} and Gol'berg, Sina{\u\i} and Khanin \cite{sinai}).
 Sullivan \cite{ds} proved that the orbit by the renormalization operator of a map that is infinitely renormalizable with bounded combinatorics converges to the orbit of a map on the omega limit set and such orbit is determined by the combinatorics of the map.
 This Sullivan's result in particular implies that uniqueness of the fixed point to the period-doubling renormalization operator and that it attracts all Feigenbaum maps.
 McMullen\cite{mc2} proved that the rate of convergence is indeed exponential.
 Finally Lyubich \cite{lyu} proved that the omega-limit set of the renormalization operator for unimodal maps is hyperbolic.
 In particular Lyubich found a suitable space where the renormalization operator is a complex-analytic non-linear operator.
 See also de Faria, de Melo and Pinto \cite{fma} for the proof of the conjectures in the $C^r$ case.

 The renormalization operator for bimodal maps was first considered in MacKay and van Zeijts \cite{mackay} and Hu \cite{hu}.
 The general multimodal case, with a precise combinatorial description, was described in \cite{sm1}, as well the so-called real and complex a priori bounds for bounded combinatorics.
 In \cite{sm3} it was proved the phase space universality in the bounded combinatorics case.
-On this context the hyperbolicity of the omega-limit set of the renormalization operator for multimodal maps with bounded combinatorics is a far-reaching extension of the original Feigenbaum and Coullet-Tresser conjectures.

-It is natural to ask if results as Theorems A. , B. and C. holds for the full renormalization operator, that is, considering {\it unbounded } combinatorial type as well.
-We believe that recent results by Avila and Lyubich \cite{al33} on the contraction of the renormalization operator in the hybrid class of infinitely renormalizable unimodal maps with unbounded combinatorics can be carry out for multimodal maps.
-So the main difficult seems to be to understand the dynamics of the renormalization operator in the directions transversal to the horizontal spaces, as in the proof of Theorem B. New difficult arrises in the unbounded case, once the omega-limit set of the renormalization operator has not a simple structure anymore.
-However one expect that a version of the Key Lemma (Theorem \ref{keylem}) can be obtained in this setting, which certainly will be useful to understand the dynamics of the renormalization operator and the generic behavior in families of multimodal maps.
+It is natural to ask if results as Theorems A., B. and C. holds for the full renormalization operator, that is, considering {\it unbounded } combinatorial type as well.
+We believe that recent results by Avila and Lyubich \cite{al33} on the contraction of the renormalization operator in the hybrid class of infinitely renormalizable unimodal maps with unbounded combinatorics can be carried out for multimodal maps.
+So the main difficulty seems to be to understand the dynamics of the renormalization operator in the directions transversal to the horizontal spaces, as in the proof of Theorem B. New difficulties arise in the unbounded case, once the omega-limit set of the renormalization operator has not a simple structure anymore.
+However we are confident that a version of the Key Lemma (Theorem \ref{keylem}) can be obtained in this setting and it will be useful to understand the dynamics of the renormalization operator and the generic behavior in families of multimodal maps.